niilante/FFCK/docs/FAQ/FAQ.md

 - Do Not Track (DnT) is turned off due to fingerprint reasons, it also not makes sense to enable it cause this is handled by each page and totally an optional feature
 - Crash reports are disabled
 - All Heartbeat(s) are disabled
+- **..in other words, every telemetry is been disabled - because in my point of view this belongs into test/nightly builds and not into stable or ESR releases**